 - SHIELDED TO PREVENT INTERFERENCE: Accu Cable DMX Cables feature state of the art construction with Duofoil and Copper Braided Shielding to protect wires and...

-- HIGH QUALITY CONSTRUCTION: Constructed by the leaders in stage and set features with the highest quality copper wiring, anti-pull cotton cording and lined with...
+- HIGH QUALITY PROFESSIONAL CONSTRUCTION: Constructed by the leaders in stage and set features with the highest quality copper wiring, anti-pull cotton cording...